150+ Reasons to Move

 Keene Activist Tools

-Keene activists have a unique set of tools which they can utilize to improve communications amongst activists as well as outreach success.
+Keene activists have a unique set of tools for both outreach and internal communications.

 1. Flyers and Trifolds – Please visit the Tools page here on Free Keene for a list of some of the fliers and trifolds we regularly hand out to the community.